gregid/standard-resource/docs/store/creating-a-store.md

 `createResourceStore` accepts a second argument, `options`.
 This allows you to further configure the store.

 Presently, there is only one option: `schemas`.
-Pass the schemas for your resource types here.
+Use this option to configure the store with the schemas for your resource types.

 ```js
 import createResourceStore from 'standard-resource';